Gift of Memory

 Collect photos, videos and slides.
 Gather as many as you can because you never know where treasures lie.

 2 Number the photos and slides - either on the back of the photo or frame of the slide.
 Start with 1 and continue on.
 Make certain that you do not duplicate numbers.
-You will wind up deleting a photo by replacing it with the same number.
+You accidentally delete a photo by replacing it with the same number.

 3. Go through each picture with your ancestor and write down the following information on each pic.
 You can even create a form that has each question along with a space to write down the information.

 a.
 Identify the number of the picture

 c.
 Establish a date when the picture was taken